FeatureBaseDB/featurebase-docs/_includes/cloud-db/cloud-summary-db-version.md

-Each database is displayed with a version - this represents the version of Featurebase that the database is running.
+A database version represents the FeatureBase version the database runs on.